aws-expert/learning-aws-solutions-architect/udemy-course/ec2-fundamentals.md

 - has the highest cost but no upfront payment
 - no long-term commitment
 - recomended for `short-term` and `un-interrupted workloads`, where you can't predict how the application will behave.

+## EC2 Reserved Instances
+- up to 72% discount compared to On-demand.
+- you reserve a specific instance attributes (instance type, region, tenancy, OS)
+- `reservation period - 1 year` (+discount) or 3 years (+++ discount).
+- payment options - No Upfront, partial upfront, all upfront.
+- reserveed instance scope - regional or zonal
+- recommended for steady-state usage applications (think database)
+- you can buy and cell in the reserved instance markplace.

+### Convertible Reserved Intance
+- can change the EC2 instance type
+- Up to 66% discount.

+## EC2 Savings Plans
+- get a discount based on a long term usage (up to 72%)
+- locked beyond a specific instance family & AWS region (M5 in us-east-1)
+- flexible across
+  - instance size
+  - OS (windows & linux)
+  - tenancy (host, dedicated, default)